ehrpg/qstar/docs/settings/stalker/perks.md

 *You have been to the zone countless times and know which areas to avoid.*

-You gain 5 RAD resistance that **doesn't** accumulate with any other bonuses such as from suits or artifacts.
+You gain 5 RAD resistance that stacks with any other bonuses such as from suits or artifacts.

 **Price**: 500 RU